-One can do science because one believes that it benefits the world.
+One can do science because one believes that practically and effectively it benefits the world.
+A great many scientists have had this chief conscious reason.
 One can do science because it represents the truth.
 One can also do science because one enjoys it.
 Many people like unravelling puzzles.
 Scientific puzzles are very good ones, with reasonable prizes.

 Science serves the missions of improving health, national security, energy, the environment and communications; it creates new products, meets the demands of emerging markets and satisfies social needs.
+But even strong faith in science may crack in straitened circumstances.